REU-SOS/DataCollection/README_Chris.md

 Now that we know how to select elements.
 Lets automate the process of interacting and clicking through a webpage.

-Will will use Selenium to locate several properties from the following site: http://checkbox.io/studies.html
+We will use Selenium to locate several properties from the following site: http://checkbox.io/studies.html

 We will walk through one example, and you will do the rest on your own: